Travellers ‘anxious’ and ‘worried’ as rail services cancelled due to heatwave - NewsBreak

 Travellers have been left “worried” and “anxious” after dozens of train services were cancelled due to the extreme heat.

-All lines between Lancaster and Carlisle and lines in the Birmingham New Street area are not expected to reopen until Wednesday afternoon due to severe damage to overhead cables.
+All lines between Lancaster and Carlisle and lines in the Birmingham New Street area are blocked due to severe damage to overhead cables.

-Many trains between London Euston and Scotland were cancelled, while no trains were running north of Birmingham to Wolverhampton.
+Trains between London Euston and Scotland have been cancelled, while no trains are running north of Birmingham to Wolverhampton.

 It's massive, massive anxiety